CraigStuntz/CraigStuntz.github.io/posts/2025-04-07-building-a-synthesizer-11.markdown

 Beyond that, we get into "optional, but nice to have, depending on what you're doing" hardware.
-A power supply might seem like a must, although the circuit you're working on probably already has one.
+A power supply might seem like a must, although the circuit you're working on might already have one.
 A waveform generator is handy to have around, and I've gotten a lot of mileage from mine while working on different synthesizer modules, but I could have just used the VCO module that I built if I didn't have it.